Active Probes

 Infineon AGBT Active Probe

 The Cortex™ families of processors continue to appear in increasingly complex system-on-chip (SoC) devices.
-In order to access the volume of trace information created by such products, ARM® has developed a new intellectual property (IP) block named High Speed Serial Trace Port (HSSTP).
-The iSYSTEM ARM HSSTP II Active Probe allows debugging, tracing and testing ARM® Cortex™ architectures.
-It supports both the JTAG debug interface and ARM High-Speed Trace Port (HSSTP).
+To access the volume of trace information created by such products, Arm® has developed a new intellectual property (IP) block named High-Speed Serial Trace Port (HSSTP).
+The ARM HSSTP II Active Probe allows debugging, tracing, and testing Arm® Cortex™ architectures.
+It supports both the JTAG debug interface and the Arm High-Speed Trace Port (HSSTP).
 Its small and compact hardware size allows for connecting to a target microcontroller in a confined space as far as 10 m away.
 The Active Probe supports up to 4 parallel HSSTP lanes, running at a maximum bitrate of 5Gbps.

 ARM HSSTP II Active Probe